 This post may contain affiliate links.
 Please check out my disclaimer for more information.

 It is possible, and many people are doing it.
-I decided to research some of the best ways to live mortgage (or rent)-free or at a reduced cost, and compile my findings into one great resource.
-Some of these suggestions are for places you could live while you rent out your home to cover the mortgage.
+I decided to research some of the best ways to live mortgage free or at a reduced cost, and compile my findings into one great resource.

 1. Rent Out A Room On Airbnb